-Course materials may be placed on reserve by submitting an online request via our reserves system, This is most easily accessed through the "Course Reserves" link in WebCampus (Canvas) which activates immediately in our course reserves system.
-More information on how to access and initiate reserves in WebCampus can be found in our PDF.
+Course materials may be placed on reserve by submitting an online request via our reserves system.
+This is most easily accessed through the "Course Reserves" link in WebCampus (Canvas) course.
+More information on how to access and initiate reserves in WebCampus can be found in our tutorial.
 View Course Reserves PDF.

 - At the beginning of the semester, materials should be submitted at least two weeks prior to the class's need for the material.